Zelena-Palijo/Basic-JavaScript-Projects/README.md

-# Basic-JavaScript-Projects
+# Basic JavaScript Projects

+This repository includes various projects done to better understand JS, adding to previous HTML/CSS building blocks.
+The end of the course also includes very early practice with jQuery and React.

+Some projects are highlighted below:

-Pizza Menu
+### Pizza Menu
 Created a menu to order pizza with multiple toppings (meats, veggies, etc.).
-Completed selection returns total price of the pizza.
+Completing your selection returns the total price of the pizza.

-Tic-Tac-Toe GAme
+### Tic-Tac-Toe Game
 Users play against the computer in this classic game.
+Includes special characters, including X and O placement sounds, and a sound when a gameis won.

-Calculator
+### Calculator
 Basic calculator allowing addition, subtraction, multiplication, and division.